-Once again on day fifiteen on the Camino Portugués, it joins the road with continuing boadwarks along the coast and the Praia do Moreiró Norte.
+Once again on day fifteen on the Camino Portugués, it joins the road with continuing boardwalks along the coast and the Praia do Moreiró Norte.
 The beach is wild here, and in about 1/2 km the road ends, but the boardwalk continues, and shortly once again joins the waterfront road on a sidewalk to walk into Vila Chá along the Avenida dos Banhos.

 The Avenida dos Banhos becomes the Rua da Praia with this colorful home.

 The Rua da Praia becomes the Rua do Facho as the Camino turns farther inland to walk through town.
 The Way is well waymarked.